elsevierlabs/OA-STM-Corpus/CoreSC/README.md

 and in subsequent work by M. Liakata.

-The CoreSC_auto directory contains the output of Likata's automated tagging tool, applied to the SimpleText content.
-It should be noted that the quality of the annotation could probably be improved if the Elsevier XML were converted to the NLM DTD, then run through the tool.
+The CoreSC_auto directory contains the output of Dr. Likata's automated tagging tool, applied to the SimpleText content.
+Please note that this is an intial annotation of the content and does not represent the full capabilities of that tool.
+The quality of the annotation could probably be improved if the Elsevier XML were converted to the NLM DTD, then run through the tool.
 The additional sequence clues available there should improve performance.
+Similarly, no tuning has been done to account for this content.
+We want to thank Dr. Liakata for providing this example of automated annotations applied to the whole of the corpus.

 The CoreSC_test directory holds some abstracts that have been manually corrected.